theastropath/turbot/README.md

 You can also run Turbot via docker.
 See
 [our documentation on Docker Support](DOCKER.md) for help.

+## ❤️ Contributing

+If you'd like to become a part of the Turbot development community please first know that we have a documented [code of conduct](CODE_OF_CONDUCT.md) and then see our [documentation on how to contribute](CONTRIBUTING.md) for details on how to get started.

 ---

 [MIT][mit] © [TheAstropath][theastropath], [lexicalunit][lexicalunit] et [al][contributors]